BrainbirdLab/JaanLang-Web/src/lib/docs.md

 ## Introduction

-Let's explore the basics of a custom programming language designed for simple comparisons and repetitive tasks.
+Let's explore the basics of JaanLang to do simple tasks.

 ## Starting program